OpenBenchTools/.github/profile/README.md

 ## 🔧 Simplicity First

-At OpenBench Tools, we believe that open-source hardware should not only be functional but also **simple to build, assemble, and understand**.
+At Open Bench Tools, we believe that open-source hardware should not only be functional but also **simple to build, assemble, and understand**.
 All our projects are designed with:
 - Common and easy-to-find components.
 - Clear and minimal documentation.